The High Priestess: Modern RWS Tarot Card Meanings

 A secret brought to light can be used to your advantage.
 Wisdom gained from a painful experience is now your resource, like The Emperor.

-The High Priestess card meanings are often clarified by the cards that appear with it in a spread.
-Her knowledge can be subjective when paired with the Hermit or illusive when paired with the 7 of Cups.
+The knowledge of the High Priestess can be personal gnosis when paired with The Hermit or a figment of fancy when paired with the 7 of Cups.

 Additional Notes